Wiki: Source editing

-Some wikis will present users with an edit button or link directly on the page being viewed.
+Some wikis present users with an edit button or link on the page being viewed.
 This will open an interface for writing, formatting, and structuring page content.
-The interface may be a source editor, which is text-based and employs a lightweight markup language (also known as wikitext, wiki markup, or wikicode), or a visual editor.
+The interface may be a source editor, which is text-based and employs a lightweight markup language (known as wikitext, wiki markup, or wikicode), or a visual editor.
 For example, in a source editor, starting lines of text with asterisks could create a bulleted list.

 The syntax and features of wiki markup languages for denoting style and structure can vary greatly among implementations.
-Some allow the use of HTML and CSS, while others prevent the use of these to foster uniformity in appearance.
+Some allow the use of HTML and CSS, while others disallow them to foster uniformity in appearance.

 Example of syntax

 A short section of the 1865 novel Alice's Adventures in Wonderland rendered in wiki markup: